More

 During the fight, Paul was deducted points for hitting Fury behind his head and for too much clinching, which is usually only allowed for a few rounds of boxing.
 This tipped the scales in favor of Fury, who landed more powerful punches and took advantage of Paul’s mistakes.

-Another big factor in the match was Paul’s lack of boxing experience, which left him vulnerable to being caught out by Fury’s speed and ability to catch him off guard.
-Throughout the fight, Paul tried to get inside the ring and try to use his power, but it was too little and too late.
+Another big factor in the match was Paul’s lack of boxing experience, which left him vulnerable to being caught by Fury’s speed and ability to catch him off guard.
+Throughout the fight, Paul tried to get inside the ring and use his power, but it was too little and too late.

 The rematch

-There were plenty of scuffles, grappling and bloodshed in the ring on Sunday.
+There were plenty of scuffles, grappling, and bloodshed in the ring on Sunday.
 But despite the drama, both boxers came out on top.

 In the first round, Paul looked to be a better fighter.
-He was faster, more mobile and landed a lot of combination shots.
+He was faster and more mobile and landed a lot of combination shots.
 He threw a good jab that was on course to win him this fight.

 This left him vulnerable to countering rights from Fury, who had more variety in his movement and footwork.
 He was able to pick off Paul’s jabs and land some flurries of his own in the second round.